wp-plugins/upcoming-posts/readme.txt

 Tags: scheduled, post,upcoming,future,draft,upcoming posts Requires at least: 2.6
 Tested up to: 2.7
-Stable tag: 4.3
+Stable tag: 1.2

 A nice plugin which creates a widget which shows your scheduled posts or drafts with excerpt and more infos.

 == Description ==

 It is good to update your blog regularly.
-But sometimes it’s better to let your readers know exactly what and when you will post something.
+But sometimes it's better to let your readers know exactly what and when you will post something.
 So I develop this plug-in for whom wants the readers be more curious about his blog.

 Features
 # Help you to show cheduled posts or drafts.
 # Configure in the widget: the number of posts; show the excerpt; the time format.
-# Make your own style by editing `ucp.css` and `ucp_widget.php` files.
+# Make your own style by editing 'ucp.css' and 'ucp_widget.php' files.

 == Installation ==

-1. Unzip into your wp-content/plugins directory & active through the ‘Plugins’ menu in Dashboard.
+1. Unzip into your wp-content/plugins directory & active through the 'Plugins' menu in Dashboard.
-2. Visit the ‘Widgets’ menu and add it into your sidebar with proper choices.
+2. Visit the 'Widgets' menu and add it into your sidebar with proper choices.

 == Screenshots ==